-The piece entitled ‘Where a single footprint lasts a 1000 years’ was composed by Michael Holohan around writings from Shackleton’s diaries of the expedition from 1907 to 1908in which the team he led came within 90 miles of the South Pole.
-The concert was performed in the same room at the National Concert Hall of Ireland where Shackleton had presented the expedition in 1911 before a full house and to great acclaim in what was then the lecture hall of University College Dublin.
+‘Where a single footprint lasts a 1000 years’ composed by Michael Holohan around writings from Shackleton’s diaries of the expedition from 1907 to 1909 in which the team he led came within 90 miles of the South Pole.

 This piece is reposted in memory of Irish flautist Brian Dunning (1951 – 2022).

 Donal O’Kelly – actor, Brian Dunning – flute, Breifne Holohan – guitar,